 When it comes to software vulnerabilities, Dr. Jared DeMott knows his stuff.
 Formerly a vulnerability analyst with the National Security Agency (NSA), Dr. DeMott holds a Ph.D. from Michigan State University.
 He has been on three winning DEF CON capture-the-flag (CTF) teams and talks about his vulnerability research at conferences like DerbyCon, Black Hat, ToorCon, GrrCON, and HITB.
 He is currently the co-founder of VDA Labs.

 This three-part tutorial, produced by Synopsys, is loosely based on a training course that Dr. DeMott gave at Black Hat USA in 2016.
 The five videos in total serve as a great introduction to the software testing concepts of static code analysis, fuzz testing, and software composition analysis.
 Without going into too much detail, Dr. DeMott describes each form of testing, gives some examples, and then sums up the return on investment for having used each.

-In the first segment, Dr. DeMott defines what is static code analysis.
-Briefly this is a line by line examination of source code.
+In the first segment, Dr. DeMott defines static code analysis.
+Briefly, this is a line-by-line examination of source code.
 He shows where static code analysis fits in software development.
-He also discusses static code analysis techniques such as pattern matching, procedural, data flow analysis, and statistical analysis.
+He also discusses static code analysis techniques such as pattern matching, procedural, dataflow analysis, and statistical analysis.